 To easily identify the fast-moving items (and the slow ones), consider using an automated inventory solution.
 The system can also help you analyze demands and trends so you can make better business decisions.

-3. Perform Cycle Counts Regularly
+3. Perform Cycle Counts Regularly Warehouse Management

-4. Increase Your Warehouse Security
+4. Increase Your Warehouse Management with Security

 Avoid inventory shrinkage by improving the security of your warehouse.
 Provide access cards for staff in charge of managing inventory.
 Install CCTVs in every aisle of the warehouse to keep an eye on who goes in and out of the warehouse.
 In order to be able to distinguish between your staff and unauthorized visitors, we suggest you to require your staff to wear their uniforms and ID cards.